 Freezing your onions is by far the method that will allow them to stay fresh the longest.
 You can freeze raw onions for 8 months and cooked onions for 12 months!

 Onions, like any perishable food item, do go bad.

-However, they can last for up to 12 months in the freezer and 2-3 months in a cool pantry or cellar.
-Plus, if you’ve already peeled your onion and it looks and smells fine – it probably is fine.
+However, they can last up to 12 months in the freezer and 2-3 months in a cool pantry or cellar.
+If you’ve already peeled your onion and it looks and smells fine – it probably is fine.